rngtang/Telephone-Assistant/README.md

 * Red: The Bot has finished set-up and is waiting for the user to start (press the button).
 * Yellow: The Bot is thinking (generating an answer) OR currently responding with an answer.
 * Green: The Bot listening for a question.

+Pressing the button quickly will start the Bot, and holding the button will have it exit.

 Finally, an introduction to LangChain and its complete possible functionalities can be found here: <https://python.langchain.com/docs/get_started/introduction>.
 Specifically, we are using LangChain's retrieval module.